numberdb/numberdb-website/deploy/readme.md

     make .env

-Change settings in `.env` and `makefile`, especially passwords and paths, `DEBUG=FALSE`, and if desired: add server's IP address to `ALLOWED_HOSTS`, and add github social auth and mailgun credentials:
+Change settings in `.env`, especially passwords and paths, `DEBUG=FALSE`, and if desired: add server's IP address to `ALLOWED_HOSTS`, and add github social auth and mailgun credentials:

     vim .env
     vim makefile